Templates for procurement processes, including government model contracts and procurement plans and policies.

 Social services procurement

-Use the automated templates tool to create a bilateral or integrated outcome agreement, step by step.
+Click the button to create a bilateral or integrated outcome agreement, step by step, using the automated template.
 Or use the standard templates below.